xichen-fy/Fira/README.md

 optimizer = FiraAdamW(param_groups, lr=learning_rate)
 ```

+### Quick Start

+We also provide a quick-start tutorial for the Fira optimizer in `./quick_start`

 ### Notice
-Adam is utilized by default with `weight_decay=0` in AdamW.
+In Fira, Adam is used by default with `weight_decay=0`.
-If you want to enable weight decay, setting as follows:
+If you want to enable weight decay for AdamW, set as follows:
 ```python
 optimizer = FiraAdamW(param_groups, lr=learning_rate, weight_decay=0.01)
 ```

-## Quick Start

 ## Pre-training LLaMA (60M-7B) on the C4 dataset